Foradian

+Foradian gained media attention for creating a digital font for the Indian rupee sign and for popularizing the Tintumon character online.
+The rupee font release was covered by major Indian media outlets.

 History

-Foradian Technologies was started as a web design firm by a group of young people in India from the states of Kerala and Karnataka.
-Products include Fedena Opensource, Fedena Pro, Uzity, and Fluxday.
+Foradian Technologies was founded in 2009 as a web design firm by six co-founders from Kerala and Karnataka states in India.

 Products

 Fedena

 Fedena is an open source school management software based on Ruby on Rails framework.
 It was selected for a presentation at International Rubyconf held at Bangalore in March 2010.
 Fedena is also presented in the Debconf 2010.
 Fedena v3.5 was released on 15 February 2016, and Fedena is available in 22 languages, including English.
 Foradian Technologies also provide Fedena related services, Fedena – PRO and Fedena Enterprise.

 Uzity

-Uzity is a virtual learning environment and course management system developed by Foradian Technologies.
-It is a collaboration platform for students, teachers, administrators and management of an institution.
-Uzity assists in knowledge management of the entire institution and functions as a repository of course, information and collaboration data.
-It is developed by the same team who developed Fedena.
+Uzity serves as a virtual learning environment and repository for course information (course management system) within an educational institution.
+Developed by the same team that developed Fedena, it is a collaboration platform for students, teachers, administrators and management.